danielbh/danielhollcraft.com/ui/src/pages/blog/easy-caching-with-nginx-openresty/index.md

 ```
 `proxy_cache_path`: This is how we setup the cache.

 - `/tmp/my_cache`: This is the path where a cache exists.
-The directory you use here is the unique identifer for this cache when used in other directives that you want to apply to it.
+The directory you use is the unique identifer for this cache when used in other directives that you want to apply to it.
 Here we are calling the cache "my_cache".

 - `keys_zone=my_cache:10m`: This is the maxium storage that is is being allocated for cache keys.
 This allocates 10 mb for cache keys.
 10 mb is about 80,000 keys.